show_page.php1 : dt04b.jpg

 HISTORY: Presented with a 6-week history of lesions involving the dorsal cervical and nasal skin.

 HISTOPATHOLOGIC DESCRIPTION: Liver: Diffusely, periportal and to a lesser extent midzonal sinusoids are expanded and often effaced by a florid proliferation of bile ducts (biliary ductular reaction) admixed with a moderate amount of mature collagen, hypertrophied fibroblasts (fibrosis), macrophages with intracytoplasmic brown pigment (hemosiderin, lipofuscin, or bile), and few neutrophils and lymphocytes.
 In these affected areas, there is loss of normal hepatocellular architecture; hepatocytes are separated, individualized, surrounded, and often replaced by proliferating bile ducts and fibrosis.
-Remaining hepatocytes are often enlarged up to 2-3 times normal (megalocytosis), with cytoplasm ranging from a lacy, pink, ground glass appearance (glycogen-type vacuolar change) to discretely microvacuolated (lipid-type vacuolar change); both changes are sometimes present within the same hepatocyte.
+Remaining hepatocytes are often enlarged up to 2-3 times normal (megalocytosis), with cytoplasm ranging from a lacy, pink, ground glass appearance (glycogen-type vacuolar change) to discretely microvacuolated (lipid-type vacuolar change).
 Many hepatocytes contain nuclei that are three times the size of surrounding hepatocytes (karyomegaly) and have open chromatin and a prominent nucleolus; low numbers of nuclei contain entrapped, eosinophilic, intranuclear cytoplasmic invaginations.
 Entrapped hepatocytes are often shrunken (atrophic) and rarely are hypereosinophilic with pyknotic nuclei (single cell death), occasionally surrounded by low numbers of neutrophils.
 Some hepatocytes contain abundant cytoplasmic granular brown pigment (hemosiderin or lipofuscin), and scattered macrophages within areas of biliary ductular reaction contain similar pigment.
 There are scattered, up to 2mm diameter, nodules of hepatocyte hyperplasia predominantly lacking normal lobular architecture (nodular regeneration) comprising 30% of the section, and the overlying capsule is undulant.
-Portal areas contain small numbers of lymphocytes, plasma cells, and rare hemosiderin-laden macrophages.
+Portal areas contain low numbers of lymphocytes, plasma cells, and rare hemosiderin-laden macrophages.
 Portal lymphatics are moderately ectatic.

 ETIOLOGIC DIAGNOSIS: Pyrrolizidine alkaloid hepatopathy